Compare Ohio’s lowest electricity rates

 Ohio electricity consumers can save on their bills by securing a cheap fixed rate during low-demand periods like spring and fall when temperatures are milder.
 You can enter your ZIP code on Choose Energy’s marketplace to browse for affordable energy plans and rates in Ohio.

-Choose Energy is an independent energy marketplace that makes it easy for customers in deregulated states to navigate their energy choices.
-We work with leading electricity suppliers to simplify energy shopping and help you find the best energy rates in Ohio.
-Here’s how it works:
+Choose Energy is an independent marketplace that makes it easy for customers in deregulated states to navigate the energy industry.
+We work with the best electricity suppliers in Ohio to help you find reliable service and a cheap electric rate.
+Here’s how the process works:

 - Enter your ZIP code.
-Our free marketplace will show you today’s cheapest electric rates in Ohio and help you compare plans in your area.
+We’ll show you today’s cheapest electric rates in Ohio and help you compare plans in your area.
+Our marketplace is free to use, so you won’t pay anything to browse and compare plans.

 - Choose a plan.
 Once you’ve found a plan you like, you can sign up online or over the phone in just a few minutes.